yan9a/ceutil/README.md

     .\vcpkg install wxwidgets:x64-windows
     .\vcpkg install openssl:x64-windows

-You might need to add the preprocessor definition WXUSINGDLL if the project did not previously reference wxWidgets.

-### Setup ceutil

-After cloning the ceutil repository, add an environmental variable called 'CEDIR' for the cloned directory path.
-For example, if you cloned the repository at "C:\Users\aye\ws\ceutil" and find the ceUtil.sh script file in that folder.
-You can define CEDIR as system variables in "Environment Variables"
+After cloning the vcpkg repository, add an environmental variable called 'VCPKGDIR' for the cloned directory path.
+For example, if you cloned the repository at "C:\Users\aye\vcpkg" and find the bootstrap-vcpkg.bat file in that folder.
+You can define VCPKGDIR as system variables in "Environment Variables"

     System variables
       Variable          Value
-      CEDIR             C:\Users\aye\ws\ceutil
+      VCPKGDIR             C:\Users\aye\vcpkg

+### Setup ceutil

 Open visual studio solution in the ceutil sub-directory and build for x64 release and debug configurations.
+You might need to add the preprocessor definition WXUSINGDLL if the project did not previously reference wxWidgets.

 ### Open an Example Project